nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 > A tire manufacturer wishes to investigate the tread life of its tires.
 A sample of 10 tires driven 50,000 miles revealed a sample mean of 0.32 inch of tread remaining with a standard deviation of 0.09 inch.
 Construct a 95% confidence interval for the population mean.
 Would it be reasonable for the manufacturer to con- clude that after 50,000 miles the population mean amount of tread remaining is 0.30 inch?

+> Suppose an article in your local newspaper reported that the mean time to sell a residential prop- erty in the area is 60 days.
+You select a random sample of 20 homes sold in the last year and find the mean selling time is 65 days.
+Based on the sample data, you de- velop a 95% confidence interval for the population mean.
+You find that the endpoints of the confidence interval are 62 days and 68 days.
+How do you interpret this result?
+You can be reasonably confident the population mean is within this range.
+The value proposed for the population mean, that is, 60 days, is not included in the interval.
+It is not likely that the population mean is 60 days.
+The evidence indicates the statement by the local newspaper may not be correct.
+To put it another way, it seems un- reasonable to obtain the sample you did from a population that had a mean selling time of 60 days.

+> The manager of the Inlet Square Mall, near Ft.
+Myers, Florida, wants to estimate the mean amount spent per shopping visit by customers.
+A sample of 20 customers reveals the following amounts (in dollars) spent.

+> 48.16 37.92 49.17 42.22 52.64 61.46 46.82 48.59 51.35 51.45 50.82 52.68 23.78 46.94 58.84 41.86 54.86 61.83 61.69 43.88

+> What is the best estimate of the population mean?
+Determine a 95% confidence interval.
+Interpret the result.
+Would it be reasonable to conclude that the population mean is $50?
+What about $60?